lancecasselman/photo-shoot-scheduler/replit.md

 - **Fixed Session Addition**: Resolved issue where sessions couldn't be added when Firebase credentials were missing
 - **Data Transformation**: Added proper field name conversion between database snake_case and frontend camelCase
 - **Deployment Ready**: Application successfully runs and allows full functionality in both authenticated and fallback modes
+- **Admin View**: Added admin functionality to view and manage all sessions from all users when logged in as admin
+- **Admin Permissions**: Admin users can delete any session, while regular users can only delete their own sessions

 ## User Preferences